0123gabriel/Ubuntu_ROS_Tutorial/Apply_Custom_Vehicle.md

 ![image](https://github.com/0123gabriel/Ubuntu_ROS_Tutorial/assets/108648272/3be75834-f9e1-440f-8972-813bbc43504d)

-11. Close the Blender Preferences window, and the press N. A small box will appear, you have to check that there is a tab called *UE4 Vehile*, that means that the Add-on has been applied ans it is enabled.
+11. Close the Blender Preferences window, and the press N. A small box will appear, you have to check that there is a tab called *UE4 Vehile*, that means that the Add-on has been applied successfully an it is enabled.

 ![image](https://github.com/0123gabriel/Ubuntu_ROS_Tutorial/assets/108648272/f0aa2d00-58e2-4448-b88b-7e2daad44588)